VicoPico/git-course/README.md

 # git-course
-Files and material to my Git Course
+This repository contains files and material to my Git Course
+ //TODO: Set the README.md file as a Table of contents in Github